 Securing the sensors, making sure that the volume is high enough for the music to be heard, and pressing the 'start session' button are all that are needed for successful training.

 In general, the benefits of neurofeedback can be seen at various points of training but how long it takes to see shifts for each individual varies because every brain is different.
 Many people notice they are managing their sleep better within the first five sessions.

 The main areas in which people notice shifts during the first six to ten sessions are in sleep, mood and mental clarity.
 Clients report falling asleep more easily and waking up feeling more rested.
 Feeling calmer after a session, less emotionally reactive and more grounded is common.
 Regarding mental acuity, clients often report less struggle focusing and fewer mental ruminations.

 Parents and teachers often notice the benefits children have with neurofeedback training more than the children themselves.
 This is particularly true for young kids.
-Kid's self-reporting abilities are limited and often, like with my daughter, they may ask for the neurofeedback but don't know why they want it.
+The kid's self-reporting abilities are limited and often, like with my daughter, they may ask for neurofeedback but don't know why they want it.
 As is typical with young children, they just do what feels right.
-Common shifts parents report are: stronger ability to focus on tasks with less struggle, getting along better with siblings, and sleeping better.
+Common shifts parents report are: the stronger ability to focus on tasks with less struggle, getting along better with siblings, and sleeping better.

 Still Wondering how NeurOptimal® Works?

 The system we use for sessions and rentals at Neurofeedback Training Co. is called NeurOptimal® and is developed by Zengar Institute.
 Their proprietary neurofeedback system is a highly personalized brain training software that prompts the central nervous system to optimize its use of energy and to only perform functions that are needed for present-moment needs.